WalletUnCon/notes.2023.walletuncon.org/sessions/Zdeadex-How_to_multichain_as_a_wallet_example_with_XDEFI.md

 ---
-Title: Zdeadex - How to multichain as a wallet, example with XDEFI Convener(s):
-Scribe(s):HarryR - github.com/CedarMist / github.com/HarryR
+Title: Zdeadex - How to multichain as a wallet, example with XDEFI Scribe(s): HarryR - github.com/CedarMist / github.com/HarryR
-Links to any presentation matter:
 ---

 ## Notes

 XDEFI Wallet
  - Supports all types of chains